-Equinox Medical to secure and import millions of items of personal protective equipment for the Australian health system, overcoming a “wild west” scramble for international supplies as the Covid-19 pandemic spread.
+Equinox Medical secures and imports millions of items of personal protective equipment for the Australian health system, overcoming a “wild west” scramble for international supplies as the Covid-19 pandemic spread.

 The financing was completed in record time and was all the more remarkable for being done under the social distancing rules triggered by the pandemic.

 Chief Executive Philip Crealy says the accounts receivable (AR) facility negotiated by Greensill’s Sydney office allowed Equinox to pay for supplies in full, up front, rather than be outbid by rival international buyers.

 “These were very, very big contracts that we are talking about and we could not have done them without this facility,” Crealy says.

 “Greensill has really opened the door in terms of working capital.
 But it also means that we can play at a much bigger table – an international one – in terms of transactions.”